cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 }
 ```

-The weakness of using the deref traits is the difficulty to initialize
+The weakness of using the `Deref` traits is the difficulty to initialize
 our lazy variable with a dynamic input.
 That can be crucial for codes with
 dependencies injections.
 But it's the price we pay to have a beautiful generic
 crate!

-Thank's for reading, thank you for your time.
+Thanks for reading, thank you for your time.